- This event has passed.

-Admission is by donation, doors open at 6:45PM.
+Admission was by donation, doors opened at 6:45PM.

 ON HER SHOULDERS is a program of the New Perspectives Theatre Company in association with the School of Drama at the New School.
 The Play in Context, the dramaturgical and scholarly presentation component to the program,

 OHS was founded in 2013 to present rehearsed, staged readings of plays by women from across the spectrum of time, with contemporary dramaturgs contextualizing them for modern audiences.
 To date, the program has presented 40 plays by 32 writers from the years 1668 to 1970.
 OHS is produced by LPTW members Melissa Attebery and Melody Brooks; with Kristin Heckler as Associate Producer.

 This program was made possible, in part, with public funds from the NYC Department of Cultural Affairs, in partnership with the City Council, and with funds from the NYS Council on the Arts, a state agency, with the support of Governor Andrew M. Cuomo.